skepticalmgmt/skepticalmgmt.github.io/_posts/2014-3-3-Hello-World.md

 A skeptical manager is humble, aware of her limitations and the limitations of others (her reports, her boss, her boss’ boss, her clients and her competitors), and works to overcome those limits where appropriate.
 A skeptical manager is constantly learning about the world and about herself.
 And most importantly, a skeptical manager shares what she’s learned with her peers, building a broader base of understanding for us to further build upon in turn.

-Is this a tall order?
-Does it matter?

 [1] See the Skeptical Glossary for "backfire effect"